-The Company's equipment financing notes have terms of up to 7 years, bear interest ranging from 2.54% to 3.09% and are due in monthly installments through their maturity dates.
-The Company's equipment financing notes are secured by the specific equipment financed and do not contain any financial covenants.
+As of September 24, 2022, the Company had no balance due on equipment financing notes.
+The Company's equipment financing notes had terms of up to 7 years, bore interest ranging from 2.54% to 3.09% and were due in monthly installments through their maturity dates.
+The Company's equipment financing notes were secured by the specific equipment financed and did not contain any financial covenants.